companieshouse/dissolution-web/README.md

-# Node Skeleton Frontend
+# Dissolution Web
-This repo contains a skeleton Companies House NodeJS frontend project.
+This repo contains the frontend code for the dissolution web service.
+It's currenty `WIP`.

 ## Technologies